Entries for the 2020 event will open Saturday 28th September 2019 at 1000. Race Date is Saturday 8th to Sunday 9th August 2020.

 There is free parking at the stadium in Ashford.

-Finish: Free On Site Parking, Toilets, Free Hot Food and Drinks (Runners only and includes vegetarian option), Sleeping is possible in the indoor track.
+Finish: Free On Site Parking, Toilets, Free Hot Food and Drinks (Runners only and includes vegetarian and vegan options).

-There are no sleeping facilities at the start.
+There are no sleeping facilities at the start or finish for 2020.

-You must register within the times listed on the schedule tab.
-Your race number will not be posted to you before race day, you must collect if from registration.
+For 2020 only we will have a rolling start window of 0500-0700.
+Your race number will be posted to you before race day.
 Start times are also on the schedule page

 Pacers are permitted from the 50 mile point, but only one pacer can travel with a runner at any time.
 Pacers must travel on foot only.
 Handovers are permitted.
 Pacers may NOT join runners anywhere other than areas deemed 'crew access permitted'.